NEXT COURSE

 Locations

 Kiðagil, Bárðardalur, northern Iceland.
 Approximately 60 km (50 miles) from Iceland’s northern capital of Akureyri.
+450 km from the capital Reykjavík).
+On the way back, 2 days will be spent in Reykholt and Húsafell (see below), c.
+150 km from Reykjavík.

 Who is the course for?